DhwaniSondhi/Student-Profile-API/README.md

 # Student-Profile-API
-Basic API for accessing students' profiles using Spring Rest and embedded Tomcat

 This API was created to learn and practice the basics of [spring-rest-service](https://spring.io/guides/gs/rest-service/).
 It uses an XML-based configuration.
 The API allows to see the information of all students or a specific one, add, edit, and delete an student.
 It has an embedded Tomcat configured in [pom.xml](https://github.com/DhwaniSondhi/Student-Profile-API/blob/master/pom.xml).